-- Talk with you about the kind of anesthesia (medication to make you sleep) you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer your questions about your anesthesia.

 After Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
-You will learn how to safely recover from your surgery.
-Write down any questions you have and be sure to ask your doctor or nurse.
+You’ll learn how to safely recover from your surgery.

 - Ask you to move your arms and legs.